Product Management4 min read2025-07-05

 Product metrics can be categorized based on different aspects of user interaction and business goals.
 Here are three primary types:

-1. Engagement Metrics
+1. Acquisition Metrics

 Engagement metrics measure how users interact with your product.
 These metrics help understand whether users find value in the product and how frequently they engage with it.